microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/Features/UX/SensitivityMenu.md

 | :material-numeric-6-circle:{ .num  } **Localization** <br>How are label names and descriptions surfaced to users who choose a display language for Office? | :material-shield-check:{ .success } `Supported`<br>User can show/hide sensitivity bar. |  :material-shield-off-outline:{ .notplanned  } `Not Applicable` | :material-shield-off-outline:{ .notsupported } `Not Supported`<br>Sensitivity bar is designed to always remain on screen near the document title or email subject. *See [Sensitivity Bar](SensitivityBar.md)* |
 | ~~~~~~~~~~~~~~~~ | ~~~~~~~~~~~~~~~ | ~~~~~~~~~~~~~~~ | ~~~~~~~~~~~~~~~ |

+### Change Management Notes

+!!! note

+    When a label is applied to a content item but is not published to the signed-in user, the sensitivity menu shows the label as selected.
+    If users remove that label or choose another one (if they have the rights to do so), that label will then be removed from the menu (since the user can only select label that are assigned to them)

 ## Product Screenshots

 Use the screenshots below to help you evaluate the visual changes that correspond to the numbered use cases above.